Tominous/JoinPrivileges/README.md

 ### Downloading:

-You can always find the latest version by visiting the spigot page.
+You can always find the latest version by visiting the [Spigot](https://www.spigotmc.org/resources/omegavision.73013/) page or [McMarket](https://www.mc-market.org/resources/18522/) page.
 This plugin works on all Bukkit/Spigot/Paper servers from version 1.13 and above.

 ### Installing: